CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Tracing galaxy evolution from the first billion years to Cosmic Noon

 \section{Tracing galaxy evolution from the first billion years to Cosmic Noon}

-Much of star formation (SF) is hidden from view in the optical bands due to dust in the molecular clouds that envelop the newly formed stars.
-This dust absorbs the starlight, heats up and re-radiates the power at far-infrared (FIR) wavelengths.
-This dust-enshrouded star formation is important over cosmic time -- the cosmic optical background (COB) power and cosmic infrared background (CIB) energy density are roughly equal \citep[e.g.,][]{Dole06,Hill2018}.
+Much of star formation is hidden from view in the optical bands due to dust in the molecular clouds that envelop the newly formed stars.
+This dust absorbs the starlight, heats up and re-radiates the power at FIR wavelengths.
+This dust-enshrouded star formation is important over cosmic time -- the cosmic optical background (COB) power and cosmic infrared background (CIB) energy density are roughly equal \citep[e.g.,][]{Dole06,2013Burgarella}.
 Consequently, when considering the star formation history of the Universe, both optical and FIR wavelengths must be considered.
-A discrepancy in the expected infrared output, inferred from the dust masses in local galaxies, and the observed measurements of the CIB suggests that IR sources become more numerous at higher redshift \citep[e.g.,][]{lagache05}, which is supported by studies of the most luminous ''submillimeter galaxies" \citep[e.g.,][]{Casey2014}.
-The implied strong evolution of IR galaxies with redshift suggests they are a critical component of early mass build-up.
-While at $z\leq1.7$ about 80\,\% of the CIB from star formation was resolved into individual galaxies by {\em Spitzer} and {\em Herschel} \citep{Bethermin12}, at earlier times the fraction resolved drops to just 10\,\%.
-Thus, to study the source of the CIB in detail (understanding the physical properties of galaxies contributing to the CIB), high-resolution IR surveys such as those done with \pcam on FYST need to be conducted.
+A discrepancy in the expected infrared output, inferred from the dust masses in local galaxies, and the observed measurements of the CIB suggested first that IR sources must become more numerous at higher redshift and be a critical component of early mass build-up \citep[e.g.,][]{Lagache05}, which was further supported by studies of the most luminous ``submillimeter galaxies'' \citep[e.g.,][]{Casey2014}.
+Subsequent \textit{Spitzer} and \textit{Herschel} surveys resolved $\sim\,$80\% of the CIB at $\lambda 160\,\mu$m ($\nu\,>\,1.9$ THz) into individual galaxies.
+This work provided robust constraints on the cosmic SF history at $z\lesssim1.5$\ and demonstrated that about $70\,\%$ was dust-enshrouded at these epochs \citep{2013Magnelli}.
+However, the dust emission from higher redshift galaxies is redshifted to longer wavelength ($\,>250\,\mu$m or $\nu\,<\,1.2$ THz) where the inability of the 3.5$\,$m \textit{Herschel} telescope to separate emission from multiple galaxies within a single spatial beam (source confusion) becomes a serious problem.
+Therefore, at $z\gtrsim1.5$\, the fraction of CIB resolved into individual galaxies drops to only $\sim$10\%\ \citep{Bethermin12}.
+Such limitation is unfortunate and critical, as in this wavelength range the CIB is dominated by $z\gtrsim1.5$ galaxies \citep{Bethermin12} while providing the best dust-obscured star formation rate proxy for this galaxy population (Figure~\ref{fig:SFH} {\it lower right}).
+Thus, to study the source of the CIB at $\lambda 160\,\mu$m in detail (understanding the physical properties of high-redshift galaxies contributing to the CIB), high-resolution IR surveys such as those done with \pcam on FYST need to be conducted.